deep-diver/ai-paper-reviewer/content/paper-reviews/2410.11190/index.md

 > </details>

-> The table lists the datasets used for training Mini-Omni2, categorized by task (ASR, Text QA, Audio QA, Visual QA, voice QA), training stage, dataset name, modality, and number of items.
+> The table lists the datasets used for training Mini-Omni2, specifying the task, stages of training, dataset name, modality and number of items.

 {{< table-caption >}}